How to save and pay for a big purchase

 • You risk losing the collateral if you are not able to fulfill your repayment obligations.

-I'm saving for a big purchase but won't need the money for several years.
-What savings vehicle and strategy should I use?
+I’m saving for a big purchase but won’t need the money for several years.
+What savings vehicle and strategies should I use?
 How can I use my investment portfolio to fund a major purchase?
 Which accounts should I tap into to fund my next big purchase?

-When you’re ready to reach out to an Ameriprise financial advisor for a complimentary consultation, consider bringing these questions to your meeting.
+When you’re ready to reach out to an Ameriprise financial advisor for a complimentary initial consultation, consider bringing these questions to your meeting.

-Something went wrong.
+warning Something went wrong.
 Do you want to try reloading?
 Try again

 At Ameriprise, the financial advice we give each of our clients is personalized, based on your goals and no one else's.